What we do

 Cordaid’s Security & Justice program covers three main areas:

-We strengthen the responsiveness and quality of security & justice services in volatile and fragile settings.
-We do this by introducing Results Based Financing (RBF) for security, justice and governance.
-This has proven successful in promoting effective, accountable and inclusive institutions, leading to better security and justice provision to local communities.
-We work with the formal security & justice sector, as well as with the communities they serve.
-Local NGOs are supported to collect quality affidavits to substantiate legal cases, to provide legal aid and mediate conflicts.
+We reinforce the responsiveness and accountability of security & justice providers in volatile and fragile settings.
+We do this by introducing Results-Based Financing (RBF) for security, justice, and governance.
+This has proven successful in promoting effective, accountable and inclusive institutions, leading to better security and justice outcomes for local communities.
+We work with the formal security & justice sector, as well as with civil society and communities.
+Local NGOs are also supported to provide legal aid and mediate conflicts.

-We enhance inclusive peace building & security processes and governance that is responsive to the needs of citizens and their communities.
-Our interventions promote the role and leadership of women and youth in conflict prevention, peace building, and in enhancing local security.
+We enhance inclusive peacebuilding and security processes and governance which are responsive to the needs of citizens and their communities.
+Our interventions promote the role and leadership of women and youth in conflict prevention, peacebuilding, and in enhancing local security.
 All our actions are anchored in the United Nations Security Council Resolutions 1325 and 2250.
 Cordaid also supports civil society in fragile contexts and at international levels, to ensure they can effectively participate in peace and security processes.
-Civil society’s engagement in peacebuilding and state building is a critical contribution to both conflict and crisis prevention.
+Civil society’s engagement in peacebuilding and state-building is a critical contribution to both conflict and crisis prevention.